Bucknell-Biol364/Biology208tutorial/README.md

 The first document is the R markdown which is the tutorial itself, and features introductory material, codes, and comments through out.
 The second document is an excel document that contains Demography Data from previous 208 courses that will be used in the R tutorial.
 Both of these documents should be saved on your computer in a known location.

 Open the R markdown file.
 Then go to the "Files" tab in the bottom right quadrant of Rstudio and move to the folder where you saved the excel document.
 Click the "More" button and select "Set as Working Directory."
 This allows R to know where to find the excel document when you load it later.

-Within this github repository (folder) you will need to download two documents: "Biol_208_Tutorial.Rmd" and "BIO208_Demog_Calcs_Master.xlsx"

-The first document is the R markdown which is the tutorial itself, and features introductory material, codes, and comments through out.
-The second document is an excel document that contains Demography Data from previous 208 courses that will be used in the R tutorial.
-Both of these documents should be saved on your computer in a known location.

-Open the R markdown file.
-Then go to the "Files" tab in the bottom right quadrant of Rstudio and move to the folder where you saved the excel document.
-Click the "More" button and select "Set as Working Directory."
-This allows R to know where to find the excel document when you load it later.

->>>>>>> f677f710cc82456da6869058aee7c391ea19cf76